The ideal-valued index of fibrations with total space a $G_{2}$ flag manifold: Abstract

 \section{Abstract}

-Using the cohomology of the $G_2$-flag manifolds $G_2/U(2)_{\pm}$, and their structure as a fiber bundle over the homogeneous space $G_2/SO(4)$, we compute their Borel cohomology and the $\IZ_2$ Fadell-Husseini index of such fiber bundles, for the $\IZ_2$ action given by complex conjugation.
+Using the cohomology of the $G_2$-flag manifolds $G_2/U(2)_{\pm}$, and their structure as a fiber bundle over the homogeneous space $G_2/SO(4)$, we compute the $\IZ_2$ Fadell-Husseini index of such fiber bundles for the $\IZ_2$ action given by complex conjugation.